 Health Issues If you have health issues please consult your doctor about the advisability of going on the trek.

 Altitude sickness a problem?
 To be honest you don't have to be a runner to enjoy the trek.
 But the preparation will probably save you a lot of pain and suffering on the trail and help you to enjoy your experience there.
 The suggestions we have for physically preparing is to take good, long, brisk walks, preferably wearing a pack with a similar load that you'll be carrying.
 Cycling and swimming are also great alternatives too, as is just about anything that gets your cardio working.
 Do some breathing exercise to get more oxygen into your lungs?
-Watch for signs of altitude sickness: symptoms include headaches, dizziness, sleeplessness, loss of appetite and breathlessness.
+Watch for signs of altitude sickness: symptoms include headaches, dizziness, sleeplessness, loss of appetite and breathlessness and advise your guide of any difficulties with these symptoms.
 Bring a supply of the medication Diamox for treatment; if symptoms persist, descend.
 Trekking to Everest Base Camp may not be the trip for everyone as it is quite a physically demanding experience, and when you combine high altitude with plenty of climbs, you may get a recipe for suffering.
 But normal, average, travelers can do Everest Base Camp trek.